SiChiTong/ACCR/README.md

 ## *Code structure:*
 * Isolate ROS controller from simulations, and allow users to choose to run both (to test in simulation) or the ROS controller only (to test on the robot).
-* Create a simple decision layer to allow it to decide when to lift up or drop down the bucket (will add more features later: *e.g.* switch the navigation algorithms between lidar-base and vision-base).

 ## *Simulation:*
 * Rebuild the map, and set the corner to the origin, which makes all coordinates in the map be positive numbers.